bongiozzo/musica_mustdie/output/band_wizard.md

 # Wizard

-Дискография
-"Son of Darkness" 1995, Power Metal
-"Battle of Metal" 1997, Power Metal
-"Bound By Metal" 1999, Power Metal
-"Head Of The Deceiver" 2001, Power Metal
-"Odin" 2003, Power Metal
-"Magic Circle" 2005, Power Metal
-"Goochan" 2007, Power Metal
-"Thor" 2009, Power Metal
-"...Of Wariwulfs and Bluotvarwes" 2011, Power Metal "Trail Of Dead" 2013, Power Metal
+power-metal

+## Дискография

+### "Son of Darkness" 1995, Power Metal

+### "Battle of Metal" 1997, Power Metal

+### "Bound By Metal" 1999, Power Metal

+Intro
+Hammer, Bow, Axe and Sword
+Brave Warriors
+Dark Wings
+Mighty Wizard
+A Nice Day to Die
+Gladiators of Steel
+Unicorn
+Believe in Metal
+Spill the Blood of Our Enemies
+Battlefield of Death
+Bound by Metal
+Bloodsteel

+### "Head Of The Deceiver" 2001, Power Metal

+Evitum Okol
+Magic Potion
+Head of the Deceiver
+Collective Mind
+Defenders of Metal
+Calm of the Storm
+Demon Witches
+Iron War
+The First One
+Revenge
+True Metal

+### "Odin" 2003, Power Metal

+The Prophecy
+Betrayer
+Dead Hope
+Dark God
+Lokis Punishment
+Beginning of the End
+Thors Hammer
+Hall of Odin
+The Powergod
+March of the Einheriers
+End of All
+Ultimate War
+Golden Dawn

+### "Magic Circle" 2005, Power Metal

+Enter the magic circle
+Fire and blood
+Call of the wild
+Death is my life
+On your knees
+Metal
+Uruk-Hai
+Circle of steel
+Warriors of the night
+No way out
+The magic goes on
+Don't say goodbye
+Master of the holy flame (Bonus)
+Sons of the north (Bonus)

+### "Goochan" 2007, Power Metal

+01. Witch of the enchanted forest
+02. Pale rider
+03. Call to the dragon
+04. Children of the night
+05. Black worms
+06. Lonely in desertland
+07. Dragons death
+08. Sword of vengeance
+09. Two faces of balthasar
+10. Return of the thunder warriors

+### "Thor" 2009, Power Metal

+01. Utgard (False Games)
+02. Midgards Guardian
+03. Asgard
+04. Serpents Venom
+05. Resurrection
+06. The Visitor
+07. What Would You Do?
+08. Utgard (The Beginning)
+09. Stolen Hammer
+10. Lightning
+11. Pounding In The Night

+Sven D`Anna - vocals
+Dano Boland - guitars
+V. Leson - bass
+S. Van Heek - drums
+Michael Maas - guitars

+All songs written and arranged by Wizard
+Drums and vocals recorded by Andy Horn at the Red Room, Berolzheim Guitars recirded by V. Leson at Magic Hall Studios, Bocholt, www.magichall.de Mixed and mastered by Achim Kohler
+Artwork by Katja Piolka
+photos and photodesign by Johen Van Eden
+Story concept by Christian Bartel / Meldric

+### "...Of Wariwulfs and Bluotvarwes" 2011, Power Metal

+1. ...Of Wariwulfs and Bluotvarwes 04:58
+2. Undead Insanity 03:38
+3. Taste of Fear 04:44
+4. Bluotvarwes 03:48
+5. Messenger of Death 05:39
+6. In the Sign of the Cross 03:46
+7. Fair Maiden Mine 04:47
+8. Hearteater 04:33
+9. Hagre 03:56
+10. Bletzer 03:44
+11. Hagen von Stein 03:48

+### "Trail Of Dead" 2013, Power Metal

+1. Creeping Death  05:56
+2. War Butcher  03:52
+3. Electrocution  05:12
+4. Angel of Death  06:24
+5. Angel of the Dark  04:35
+6. Black Death  04:54
+7. One for All  03:57
+8. Post Mortem Vivere  04:48
+9. Death Cannot Embrace Me  04:41
+10. Machinery of Death  04:01
+11. We Won't Die for Metal  04:48

 ## Отношения с другими группами